What Is Landlord Insurance?

 Homeowners vs. Landlord Insurance: Side-by-Side

-One area where they do overlap is condo insurance coverage — if you own a condo unit and rent it out, you'll need both the HO-6 master policy gap coverage AND a landlord policy tailored to renters.
+If you own a condo unit and rent it out, you'll need both an HO-6 condo policy for master-policy gap coverage AND a landlord policy tailored to renters.
+The same is true if you rent out an ADU or guest house on your property.

 What Does Landlord Insurance Cover?